MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 #### `startScreenShare()`
 Start a screen share.
-Currently, guest is the only supported screen share.
+Start a screen share.
+Currently, screen share is only supported for guest users.

 `initialize()` must be called first.

 Declaration:
 ``` ts
 startScreenShare(): Promise<MediaStream>;
 ```

-Returns: `MediaStream` promise of the selected screen stream
+Returns: `MediaStream` promise for the selected screen stream

 #### `startVideoConference()`
 Start a video conference.
 Not supported for guests.
+Conferences can only be joined by authenticated users from the same organization.
+If `inviteeJid` is provided, the specified user will receive a propose/pending session they can accept and join the conference.

 `initialize()` must be called first.

 Declaration:
 ``` ts